nel-nuss/FOSSGIS-Project/README.md

 #### **Parameters/amenities:**

-For this project you will need:
+In this analysis, we choose adequate staging areas based on a few parameters:

-- A *bounding box* (user input)
+- A general area in which we run the analysis, delimited by a *bounding box* (user input)
-- *Large paved areas* (user input) for e.g. to set up tents and to park vehicles (1500-2000 mÂ²)
+- *Large paved areas* (user input) that meet a certain size requirements, for setting up tents and to park vehicles (recommended: at least 1500-2000 m²)
-- *Good accessibility* close to major roads (buffer), isoschrone analysis
+- Areas must have *good accessibility* via roads and surrounding features must also be close by.
-- Proximity to *Food supply locations* e.g. supermarkets, restaurants
+- Proximity to *Food supply locations* e.g. supermarkets
-- *train stations*
+- *train stations* to facilitate arrival of helpers
-- *Shelters* where people could sleep for e.g. gyms, community center
+- *Shelters* where helpers could sleep e.g. gyms, community centres since setting tents up costs time
-- Optional: access  to s*anitary facilities, drinking water, electricity, sewage*
+- Optional: access  to *sanitary facilities, drinking water, electricity, sewage* since setting these up is possible but costs time and resources